andreas-ka/show-your-keyboard/TESTING.md

 _____________________________________________________________________________

 ### Lighthouse
-Scores from googles Lighthouse below, worth noticing is that i supply the 3 pages that contains images and more loading, register, login and profile page only contains forms.
+Scores from googles Lighthouse below, worth noticing is that I supply the three pages that contain images and more loading, the register, login and profile page only includes forms.
 Much of the low performance seem to be due to the host heroku, nothing i can fix myself.

 #### Mobile